idaholab/moose/modules/functional_expansion_tools/README.md

 #
 #
 ### Description
 Functional expansions (FEs) are a methodology that represent information as moments of a functional series.
 This is is related to a Fourier series representation of cyclic data.
 Moments are generated via numerical integration for each term in the functional series to represent the field of interest.
-These moments can then be used to reconsruct the field in a separate app.
+These moments can then be used to reconstruct the field in a separate app.

 Currently there are two main flavors of FE coupling available: interface and volumetric.